 - 2 Tbsp Corn Starch

-Gather everything together and get it all chopped and measured.
+Before you start cooking, gather everything together and get it all chopped and measured.
 This makes it so much easier!

 Drain the pineapple chunks, and reserve the juice from the can.

-Turn on the Sauté setting and when it it hot, add the oil.
+Turn on the Sauté setting and when it is hot, add the oil.
 Then add the onion and bay leaf and sauté until soft.

 Add the red bell pepper and jalapeño, and sauté until the red bell pepper is softened, but still a little firm.
 Then remove the mixture from the pot into a bowl and set aside.

 Add another Tbsp of oil to the pot and add the garlic and ginger.
-Stir and cook a few seconds, then add the pork chunks and red pepper flakes.
+Stir and cook a few seconds, then add the pork chunks, pineapple chunks, and red pepper flakes.
 Cook, stirring occasionally, until the pork is slightly cooked on all sides.
 Scrape the bottom of the pot to loosen up any browned bits.

-Pour the sauce over the pork, sprinkle salt and the brown sugar over, and close the lid.
+Pour the sauce over the pork, sprinkle salt and the brown sugar over (don't stir) and close the lid.
 Turn the steam release knob to the Sealing position.